cryspen/bertie/tests/README.md

-# Bertie Tests
+# t13 Tests

 Most tests can be run with `cargo test`.

 ## Interop tests

-Bertie implements a number of interop tests.
+t13 implements a number of interop tests.

 ### BoGo